 It's time to challenge the status quo.

 In 2019, we visited Timor Leste.
 We spoke to young people in our programs and found that there was a huge gap in funding for small grassroots organisations in our region.
 Young people in the Asia Pacifc region have innovate ideas for sustianable development projects in their communities.
-However, there is a lack of funding for these small, sometimes unregistered movement who are full of energy to create a more just and sustaiable world.
+However, a lack of funding for these small, sometimes unregistered movement who are full of energy is a barrier to creating a more just world.

 Through the Oaktree Youth Solidarity Fund (OYSF), Oaktree now partners with youth-led organisations from across the Asia-Pacific who are working on incredible projects to address a concern they see in their community.
 This way we are able to support sustainable, locally-led development initiatives.